bursty_dynamics.trains

 Whether to plot scatter plot.
 Defaults to False.

-histstr or None, optional
+histbool or str, optional

 Returns